MScBiomedicalInformatics/MSIB32500/README.md

 Required Reading: Statistics and Data Analysis for Microarrays Using R and Bioconductor.
 Chapter 6
 Recommended:

-**Week 5 – Elements of Statistics in R for gene expression analysis**
+**Week 5 – Data Visualization in  R **

 Session Leader or Guest Lecturer: Jorge Andrade, PhD
-Objectives: Understand classical statistics approaches for the analysis of genomics data, including statistical hypothesis testing, analysis of variance and linear models.
-Required Reading:  Statistics and Data Analysis for Microarrays Using R and Bioconductor.
-Chapter 12, 13 and 14.
+Objectives: Develop a working knowledge on how to use R and Bioconductor for basic data visualization Required Reading:

 **Week 6 - Analysis of Microarrays Using R and Bioconductor**